 History of Glenuig Community Association

 Glenuig has always been a place renowned for music and its social life, but through the 1960s and 70s the population steadily declined.
-In the early 1980s a new and younger population began to move into Glenuig, and the dormant Glenuig Village Hall Committee was revived.
+In the late 1970s a new and younger population began to move into Glenuig, and the dormant Glenuig Village Hall Committee was revived in 1982.
 The village hall, then the old Schoolroom that closed as a school in 1966, was again used for dances, parties and other community functions, but it rapidly became too small for the expanding population and the decision to build a new hall was taken.
-In 1983 the first Glenuig Games and Music Festival was staged in a marquee in Glenuig.
+In 1983 the first Glenuig Games and Music Festival was staged in the field and a marquee in Glenuig.
 This event was held annually on the first weekend in August until 1993, and was the focus of fundraising for the new Glenuig Hall.
+(See Glenuig Music Festival page).

 Mrs Jean Lewellyn of Glenuig Estate is shown here after declaring Glenuig Hall officially open.
 She is accompanied by Alasdair (Pod) Carmichael (left), who supervised the design and construction of the hall, and Eoghan Carmichael (right) who managed the administration and finance of the project.